MrShuzo/pdfConverter/README.md

   * open folder by Martins Ratkus from the Noun Project
   * PDF File by BomSymbols from the Noun Project
   * setting by Izwar Muis from the Noun Project
+  * split by Nick Bluth from the Noun Project
 * code examples by [Algorithmen verstehen](https://www.youtube.com/channel/UCswWBF6ZkGnLG3sLRR65xRw)